vagrant-libvirt/vagrant-libvirt/README.md

 end
 ```

-## Custom command line arguments
+## Custom command line arguments and environment variables
-You can also specify multiple qemuargs arguments for qemu-system
+You can also specify multiple qemuargs arguments or qemuenv environment variables for qemu-system

 * `value` - Value